 Suitability also depends on whether an investor understands the product.
-Even if a complicated position in derivatives might add balance to an investor's portfolio and be compatible with her appetite for risk, it's an unsuitable investment if she doesn't understand how it works and what it costs.
+Even if a complicated position in derivatives adds balance to a portfolio and is compatible with the investor's appetite for risk, it's unsuitable if she doesn't understand how it works and what it costs.